anujpandya3105/FinalProjectatRutgersDataScience/README.md

 ### MS-Excel
 ### Tableau

-## Created a Linear Regression and
+## Data for the project was sourced using APIs from the US Census Bureau and the US Bureau of Labor Statistics.
+## Created a Linear and Random Forest Regression to establish the correlation between Poverty and Uninsurance and used matplotlib to draw ## scatter plots and histograms to visualize how the prediction relates to the actual data set.